Skip to main content

 How to Make It

-1. 1Mix peanuts, brown sugar, and rice flour.
+1. 1Mix the ground peanuts, rice flour, brown sugar, and mashed banana into a thick paste.

 Ingredients